paigeshin/PureDependencyInjection/README.md

 - **Non-repetitive definition and exposure of the entire object graph by composition root (both internally and externally) is the main benefit of Dependency Injection.**
 - With Dependency Injection, you can keep your classes small and focused, but still easily compose them into arbitrary long chains to achieve complex functionality
+- The main benefits of Dependency Injection is that it enables `Singe Responsibility Principle` and `Reusability`